geany/geany-osx/README.md

 	information such as application name, version, etc. but also additional configuration including file types the application can open.
 *	*Geany.icns*: Mac OS Geany icon file.
+*	*settings.ini*: theme configuration file for GTK 3.

 ### Scripts
-*	*launcher-gtk2.sh, launcher-gtk3*: launcher script from the
+*	*launcher-gtk2.sh, launcher-gtk3.sh*: launcher script from the
 	gtk-mac-bundler project setting all the necessary environment variables.
-*	*replace_icons.sh*: script replacing the color icons distributed together with Geany with grey icons from the Faience theme.
 *	*plist_filetypes.py*: script generating the file type portion of the Info.plist file from Geany's filetype_extensions.conf configuration file.